Purdue-CS193/homework-1-Kartik0109/index.md

 ### Header 3

 Things I like about CS 193
-- No tests
+-No tests
-- No textbook
+-No textbook
-- Its chill
+-Its chill

 1. Numbered
 2. List